LIBRARY OF MODULES

 The LAP Mentor multi-disciplinary surgical simulator has been developed in close collaboration with the medical community to provide a meaningful and valuable training solution.
 The comprehensive library of modules provides a curriculum for the training of specific basic laparoscopic tasks and skills alongside basic and advanced complete procedure training modules.

 Laparoscopic procedure training add-on modules are continuously being developed in pace with on-going surgical advances, to provide the most value possible for customers of the LAP Mentor system.
-Our most recent addition is the advanced module for the Hysterectomy procedure.

 Basic Laparoscopic Skills Acquisition

 Prior to performing advanced laparoscopic procedures, the resident must be familiar with and experienced in basic laparoscopic skills:

 Utilization of minimal access procedures is increasing and has become gold standard in basic procedures such as laparoscopic cholecystectomy and appendectomy.
 The LAP Mentor provides an unrestricted environment to experience all steps of the laparoscopic cholecystectomy and appendectomy.

 - General Surgery – Lap Chole: Procedural Tasks, Complete Procedure Module, Cholangiography

 - General Surgery – Appendectomy